exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 <div align="center">

-### ⚡️ Daily Development Motivation
+### ⚡️ Daily Development Motivation!.

 "So whether you eat or drink, or whatever you do, do it all for the glory of God."
-1 Corinthians 10:31
+1 Corinthians 10:31!.

 </div>